KaiNakamura/slam_robot/README.md

 # SLAM Robot

-An autonomous mapping robot that uses SLAM (Simultaneous Localization and Mapping)
+An autonomous mapping robot using SLAM (Simultaneous Localization and Mapping)

 ## Installation